FY2011 District Profile Report

-- School District Income Tax Per Pupil is the revenue raised from a school income tax levy for operating purposes on per pupil basis.
+- School District Income Tax Per Pupil is the revenue raised from a school income tax levy for operating purposes on per-pupil basis.
 For this calculation total income tax revenue is divided by the total ADM of the district as defined in item number 3 above.
-Source: Ohio Department of Taxation & FY11 July #2 PASS payment file.
+Source: Ohio Department of Taxation & Fiscal Year 2011 October ADM data file.

 - In the first step the ratio of any school income tax and class 1 property taxes charged, to federal adjusted gross income is calculated at the district and the state levels.

 - In the second step the median income of the districts’ residents is divided by the statewide median income to get a ratio of the district to the state median income figures.